-It started as a lark.
-I notice that you could get on the ballot for some relatively modest fees and was joking to my friends about it.
+In this context, I noticed that you could get on the ballot for some relatively modest fees and was joking to my friends about it.
 The campaign slogan would be simple: “Anybody is better than those guys.”

 While I was gathering signatures, I asked a young man to sign my nomination papers noting the rate of new laws passed in California.